 This movement creates an ethereal musical effect.
-It is surrounded in great sadness and pain, Beethoven's personal suffering is realized and expressed through his mastery of music composition and in one of his darkest movements of piano music.
+It is surrounded by great sadness and pain; Beethoven's personal suffering is realized and expressed through his mastery of music composition and in one of his darkest movements of piano music.

-The quartet works with some short hallowed motifs in a chorale like setting that suggest a rebirth.
-In the alternating sections that pick up the tempo Beethoven writes in the score, "with renewed strength," and consequently these sections are realized as sections that are performed with a greater escalation of liveliness.
+The quartet works with some short hallowed motifs in a chorale-like setting that suggest a rebirth.
+In the alternating sections that pick up the tempo, Beethoven writes in the score, "with renewed strength."
+Consequently, these sections are realized as sections that are performed with a greater escalation of liveliness.
 The whole movement has a divine sentiment and aura attached to it.
-The emotional impact of this movement is more than just inspirational, it is awe-inspiring.
+The emotional impact of this movement is more than just inspirational; it is awe-inspiring.

 What Is The Most Beautiful Music You Have Heard By Beethoven?